vuejs/docs/src/guide/computed.md

 At this point, the template is no longer simple and declarative.
 You have to look at it for a second before realizing that it displays `message` in reverse.
 The problem is made worse when you want to include the reversed message in your template more than once.

-That's why for any complex logic, you should use a **computed property**.
+That's why for complex logic that includes reactive data, you should use a **computed property**.

 ### Basic Example